thanpolas/ready.js/README.md

 ## The Concept

-* ready.js has **ready watches**.
+* Each ready.js instance is a **ready watch**.
 Each *watch* can have one or multiple **checks**.
 * All *Checks* have to finish in order to complete a *watch*.
 * Listeners can be attached  on the completion of a single *check* or the completion of the whole *ready watch*, when all *cheks* are done.

-Assume we have 4 asynchronous operations that need to run, and we want to execute xyz methods when all 4 complete.
+Assume we have 4 asynchronous operations that need to run, and we want to execute xyz methods when all 4 are complete.

 We will create a *ready watch*, let's name it `jobDone`.